 International Professional Experience

-An experienced public speaker, I have presented on my work in a total of seven different countries (Canada, U.S., Mexico, Honduras, Cuba, Spain and the U.K.).
-These presentations take the form of professional talks, scholarly research dissemination and interactive workshops.
+An experienced consultant and speaker, I have engaged organizations and educational leaders in a seven different countries (Canada, U.S., Mexico, Honduras, Cuba, Spain and the U.K.).
+This work has included professional talks, scholarly research dissemination and interactive workshops.
 Today, I regularly travel to the United States, providing consulting services to educational organizations and government.